 A common use for publisher tags is to provide external confirmation to publishers each time a click or view on their site leads to a conversion on yours.
 This confirmation is especially important when you're using an affiliate marketing model, where publishers are paid based on the number of conversions they send your way.

 Publisher tags can be served for click-through conversions, view-through conversions, or both.
 For a publisher tag to be served, the conversion must occur within your specified lookback window.

 To associate a publisher tag with a Floodlight activity:

 Navigate to the Floodlight activity where you want to add the pixel and open the Dynamic tags section.

-Click New Tag and locate the site where the pixel should fire.
+Click Publisher tags > New tag and locate the site where the pixel should fire.
 Mark the site and click Select site.

 Select one of the following conversion types:

 Dynamic tags are enabled for each advertiser on the Floodlight configuration tab.

 There are several ways to stop dynamic tags from serving.